-Although winter in Tonga isn’t harsh, with highs of 27 degrees, the weather is still unpredictable.
-Rain and storms do happen, and being cold and wet isn’t something that many people enjoy!
+Whale swim season in Tonga is actually winter!
+It’s not cold, with highs of 27°C (80.6°F), but the weather is unpredictable.
+Rain and storms do happen, and being cold and wet isn’t something many people enjoy!

-Sometimes, the weather leads to trips being cancelled, so it’s wise to factor that in when you’re booking your trip too.
+Sometimes, the weather leads to cancelled trips, so it’s wise to factor that in when booking your trip too.

-Make sure that you’ve got plenty of warm clothing on the boat so that you can wrap up between swims and change out of your wet gear at the end of the day.
+Make sure you’ve got plenty of warm clothing on the boat to wrap up between swims and change into at the end of the day.
 The water itself is warm, averaging 24 degrees over the winter.

-Of the 5 days that I spent on the water, there were 3 bright and sunny days, 1 that was overcast, and 1 that I can best describe as wild.
-Rain showers punctuated the day, and rough seas meant that we ended up completely soaked before we’d even had our first encounter with the whales.
+Of the five days that I spent on the water, there were three bright and sunny days, one that was overcast and one that I can best describe as wild.
+Rain showers punctuated the day, and rough seas meant that we were completely soaked before we’d even had our first encounter with the whales.

-The dream is to be in calm seas surrounded by happy whales, but sadly that’s not always the case.
+The dream is to be on calm seas surrounded by happy whales, but sadly that’s not always the case.
 The water can be rough.
-You might be out in the open ocean for several hours on your mission to find the whales.
+You might be out on the ocean for several hours on your mission to find the whales.

-Most people know if they’re prone to seasickness and prepare accordingly, but being seasick can be absolutely miserable if you’ve never experienced it before.
+Most people know if they’re prone to seasickness and prepare accordingly, but being seasick can be miserable if you’ve never experienced it.

-If this is your first time spending significant time on a boat in open water, then make sure you plan for the worst.
+If this is your first time spending significant time on a boat in open water, then plan for the worst.
 Simple things that you can do include making sure that you’re facing the front of the boat and either closing your eyes or focusing on the horizon.

-Listening to music may seem totally antisocial but can really help take your mind off your symptoms.
-Ask your doctor about medication before your trip if you know that you suffer from seasickness.
+Listening to music may seem antisocial, but it can help take your mind off your symptoms.
+Ask your doctor about medication before your trip if you suffer from seasickness.